Health insurance tips and guiding principles

 Many individuals with SMA and their families may have private commercial and/or Medicaid coverage.
 Here are some basic facts that may help explain these types of health insurance coverage options.
 If you have any questions, please contact your insurer directly to speak with a representative or plan manager who can discuss the specifics of your health benefits.

-PRIVATE COMMERICAL INSURANCE
+PRIVATE COMMERCIAL INSURANCE

 MEDICAID